-If a contact list contains a large number of role addresses then typically it means maintenance and email gathering practices may be subpar.
-Due to their nature, confirming opt-in for a role account is very hard - and that suggests addresses on those lists are not gathered in double opt-in fashion.
+If your contact list contains a large number of role addresses, then it’s likely that your list maintenance and email collection practices might be subpar.
+Due to their nature, confirming opt-ins for role accounts is hard, which in turn means that lists with a lot of role addresses were not collected in a double opt-in fashion.

-Email Service Providers like Gmail, Hotmail or Yahoo scan and track the percentage of your recipient addresses that are role addresses.
-If they see high ratios of role addresses then they will be more likely to throttle or filter your emails to spam folders.
+Email Service Providers like Google (Gmail), Microsoft (Outlook, Hotmail) or Verizon (AOL, Yahoo) scan and track the percentage of your recipients that are role addresses.
+If you have a high ratio of role addresses, they might throttle your emails or filter them straight into spam folders.

 How to exclude role addresses from mailing lists?

 For this reason, when you upload a list to Elastic Email, role addresses are excluded from Active contacts.
 Similarly, our Email Verification Service tool will check the lists you upload for role addresses and tag them appropriately.

 This filter means that any message sent to these addresses will be suppressed.
 If you know that an address is valid and has a single owner (for example, it’s simply an alias for a one-person department) you can activate it on the Contacts screen.